-Dental Record Manager Plus (DRM Plus) application is used at all VHA sites and the software is hosted on local sites virtual server.
-The VA considers DRM Plus to be a COTS product because it could be sold and interfaced with other systems; but it never has been and, at least at this time, is only used by VHA sites even though we have a version that could be sold and used by non-VHA sites.
-The completion of the PIA will not change the DRM+ business and technology processes.
+CRS+ application is used at all Veterans Health Administration (VHA) sites and the software is hosted on National Data Center/Regional Data Center virtual servers.
+The VA considers CRS+ to be a COTS product because it could be sold and interfaced with other systems.
+The completions of the PIA will not change the CRS+ business and technology processes.

-DRM+'s legal authority for operating: Title 38 United States Code (U.S.C.) §§1710(c), 1712 and Title 38 Code of Federal Regulation (CFR) 17.160 - 17.166 authorizes the provision of dental care and associated dental record-keeping.
-Additionally, all 50 state dental boards have specific requirements for record-keeping as a condition of licensure.
-The applicable System of Records Notices (SORN) are 24VA10A7, Patient Medical Record-VA, and 121VA10A7, National Patient Databases-VA, and would likely not require amendment.
+Coding & Reimbursement System Plus (CRS+)'s legal authority for operating: Title 38, United States Code, Sections 501(b) and 304.
+The applicable System of Records Notices (SORN) are 24VA10A7, Patient Medical Record-VA, and 121VA10A7, National Patient Database-VA, and would likely not require amendment.